jordimassaguerpla/chestxray.ai/README.md

 ## Privacy

 X-Ray images are never uploaded to a server.
-Instead, all the calculations are done on the browser, meaning your X-Ray image never leaves your computer, and thus it is not shared with anyone else.
+Instead, all the calculations are done in the browser, meaning your X-Ray image never leaves your computer, and thus it is not shared with anyone else.

 ## Credits